donald-macritchie/memory-flip-card/README.md

 ### Start Game

- - The game begns as soon as the users clicks the "Start Game" button located avoed the game area.
-This button not only starts the timer, it will also link the player straight to the game board so the user doesn't lose valuable seconds.
+ - The game begns as soon as the users clicks the "Start Game" button located above the game area.

  ![this is a screenshot of the start button](./assets/screenshots/start-button.png)